tk-425/CC-Cleaner/README.md

 Backups are stored in `~/.cc-cleaner/backup/` with timestamps for easy identification.
 We recommend creating a full backup before performing bulk operations.

-For more details about backup features, restoration strategies, and backup management, see [BACKUP_FEATURE.md](./BACKUP_FEATURE.md).
+For more details about backup features, restoration strategies, and backup management, see [docs/BACKUP_FEATURE.md](./docs/BACKUP_FEATURE.md).

+For information about when Claude Code creates different types of data and when they become orphaned, see [docs/DATA_CREATION_GUIDE.md](./docs/DATA_CREATION_GUIDE.md).

 ### Session Environment Data
 Each session/project can have associated session-env directories stored in `~/.claude/session-env/`.
 These directories are automatically tracked and cleaned up when you remove session data.
 The UI shows the count and list of related session-env directories for transparency.

+---

 ## What Gets Moved to Trash